eventide-project/messaging-fixtures/README.md

 - `assert_attributes_assigned`
 - `assert_metadata`

-See the [Messaging::Fixtures::Message](http://docs.eventide-project.org/user-guide/test-fixtures/message-fixture.html) class and the [Messaging::Fixtures::Metadata](http://docs.eventide-project.org/user-guide/test-fixtures/message-metadata-fixture.html) class  for details on the methods available for testing the written message and its metadata.

-### Test That the Handler Has Not Written a Message
+## Test That the Handler Has Not Written a Message

 ``` ruby
 refute_write(message_class=nil)